yoni1994/unit-1-project/README.md

 Technologies used: Javascript, HTML, CSS

 Next steps: Add further functionality and make it look nice.
-Maybe add themes, as well
+Maybe add themes, sounds, or animations as well